This post is belongs to a series of posts on Reality and Mormon theology.

 This view is generally rejected by LDS teaching.
 According to Joseph Smith,

 You ask the learned doctors why they say the world was made out of nothing, and they will answer, “Doesn’t the Bible say he created the world?”
 And they infer, from the word create, that it must have been made out of nothing.
 Now, the word create came from the word baurau, which does not mean to create out of nothing; it means to organize; the same as a man would organize materials and build a ship.
 Hence we infer that God had materials to organize the world out of chaos—chaotic matter, which is element, and in which dwells all the glory.
 Element had an existence from the time He had.
 The pure principles of element are principles which can never be destroyed; they may be organized and re-organized, but not destroyed.
 They had no beginning and can have no end.

-Apostate Christianity believes that God is not bound by law but is a law unto himself.
-According to LDS doctrine, those who seek not to be government by law, but seeketh to become laws unto themselves, cannot be sanctified by the law.
+In other words God did not create reality ex nihilo nor could He.
+In contrast to Traditional Christiatinty Joseph Smith taught that God is bound by law and not a law unto himself.
+Some LDS scriptures suggest that those who seek not to be government by law, but seeketh to become laws unto themselves, cannot be sanctified by the law.
 Becoming a law unto oneself is the ultimate goal of Satan.
-He wants to choose how to act and he wants to choose the consequences for actions (D&C 88:34-39).
-Therefore God as worshipped by apostate Christianity is in a way, Satanic.
-For their God is just as Satan wants to be(1 Ne 13:6).
-What more cunning thing could Satan do to cause confusion than to turn the fundamental premises of the true church upside down?
+For example, he wants to choose how to act and he wants to choose the consequences for actions (D&C 88:34-39, 1 Ne 13:6).